alcyhk/gisc/README.md

 ## Grid Instruction Set Computer

 ## Description
 GISC is an instruction set architecture designed for the ***general-purpose quantum computer***.
-Here is the proof of conept with a 8 bits GISC qpu.
+Here is the proof of concept with a 8 bits GISC qpu.

 \* For the proof of concept with a classical computer.
 Please go to ...